 An uncertain departure under threat

-For weeks, the border between Rwanda and the Democratic Republic of Congo has been the scene of violent clashes between Congolese forces and the M23 rebels, which Kinshasa accuses Kigali of supporting.
-This chronic instability is nothing new, but the intensification of the fighting poses an unprecedented risk to the holding of the Tour.
+For weeks, the border between Rwanda and the Democratic Republic of Congo has been the scene of violent clashes between Congolese forces and the M23 rebels, whom Kinshasa accuses Kigali of supporting.
+This chronic instability is nothing new, but the intensification of fighting poses an unprecedented risk to the holding of the Tour.
 The route, which stretches along roads sometimes close to conflict zones, has become a major source of concern.

-The United States sounds the alarm
+The United States is sounding the alarm

 Rwanda: The US Embassy in Kigali advises US citizens that the increase in conflict inside the Democratic Republic of the Congo (DRC) may impact security in the areas along the DRC and Burundi borders with Rwanda.